bitlogic/hello-docker/1-running-containers/README.md

 If you now do `docker ps` you'll notice the `db` container is still running.
 It didn't stop because the main process, the `mongo` database process (with `pid 1`), is still running.
 The process you killed by quitting was just the mongo shell.

-Now let's connect to it from _another_ container.
+Now let's run a web app in _another_ container.

 ```
-docker pull bitlogicos/bitlogic-io
+docker container run --name webapp -d -P seqvence/static-site
 ```

-This will get you a very simple static app.
-Once it downloads, just:
+First, lets check if the app is running and which ports is exposing.

 ```
-docker run -d --name app bitlogicos/bitlogic-io
+docker container ps
 ```

 Now check if it did something:

 ```
-docker logs app
+docker logs webapp
 ```

-It seems the app is listening on port 3000.
+It seems the app is listening on port 80.
 Let's browse to `localhost:3000`

 🤔 it doesn't reach the app...
 Let's look closer: